andrew-yangy/ng-email/README.md

 #### Running on dev

-Run `npm run start` for a dev server for Angular, and run `npm run server:dev` for Node Server.
+Run `npm run start` to start a dev server for Angular, and run `npm run server:dev` for Node Server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 #### Build